cvdvalk/ddw/index.md

     <h3 class="card-title NeueMachina-h3">What is your dream for the future?</h3>
     <p class="card-text open-sans">
 A world inequality does not exist?
 Where we don’t have fossil fuels anymore?
 Or where robots take over?<br>
-Become part of an artwork at our DREAM.
+<span class="NeueMachina">Become part of an artwork</span> at our DREAM.
 DISCOVER.
-DESIGN. exhibition at Dutch Design Week!
-Fill in your dream here and check it at from 21 – 29 October 2023 at Area51 basement
+DESIGN. exhibition at Dutch Design Week! <span class="NeueMachina">Fill in your dream</span> here and check it at from 21 – 29 October 2023 at Area51 basement
 </p>

 <form action="https://docs.google.com/forms/d/e/1FAIpQLSfdc1unbcgQZHS4Lb-pI-a1Q9STDNdGm39bc_eG18JwBc5DZA/formResponse" method="POST">